 Brandishing a Deadly Weapon in Long Beach

 The charge of brandishing a deadly weapon is very broad in the state of California.
-It can apply to many weapons, including:
+In Long Beach, it can apply to many weapons, including:

 - Beer bottles

 You could face this charge if you drew a weapon around another person in a way that was threatening, rude, or angry.
 This charge also applies if you were in an argument or a fight and you drew a weapon without intending to defend yourself or another person.

 It can be classified as a misdemeanor, an aggravated misdemeanor, or a felony.
 As a felony, you could face up to three years in a state prison.
 You could also be banned from ever owning a gun again.
 Fighting this charge by finding a weapons charges lawyer who will handle your case.

 Unlicensed Sale of Firearms as a Weapons Charge

 Individuals living in the Long Beach area who sell, transfer, or lease any kind of firearm without a license can be charged with the unlicensed sale of firearms.
 While considered a misdemeanor, you could be fined up to $1,000 or sentenced to six months in jail if convicted.

 To navigate through the restrictive gun regulations set forth by California lawmakers, weapon owners must stay updated on gun requirements.
 A weapons charges lawyer in Long Beach will keep you informed on current, changing and additional prohibitions such as: